ForeverExe/SmartPot/README.md

 * [Gallery](#gallery)
 <!-- TOC -->

-The Smart Pot is a project done for @piconem's Intelligent Internet of Things class at Universiá di Modena e Reggio Emilia (UniMoRe) - Sede di Mantova.
+The Smart Pot is a project done for @piconem's Intelligent Internet of Things class at Universitá di Modena e Reggio Emilia (UniMoRe) - Sede di Mantova.
 The device is a support for any plant that wants to be monitored, you just need to place the vase inside it and to position both the sensors and actuators.